-Sovanna, Kindergarten Teacher
+Sovanna, Creative Arts Teacher

 Sovanna loves to hug people, and her natural warmth makes her the perfect person to run one of our kindergarten classes at school.
 Though she has no formal teacher training, she succeeds in helping our juniors with the demands of learning the Khmer language, she is also very musical and enjoys teaching music and dance.

 As she comes from the local village and has an active role in community work, Sovanna is well known and much loved by her young students.